Cauchy — Threat Detection and Response at Scale

 The schema of the JSON payload when Defender for XDR logs are streamed to an event hub.

-4. We then write this data to a bronze-layer MDE table, partitioned by both category and timestamp.
+3. Writing to a bronze-layer table partitioned by category and timestamp

 Delta table